 If you have a child or adolescent with symptoms of conduct disorder, you are probably feeling trapped in the vicious cycle of their negative behaviors from which you have no hope of escape.
 Conduct disorder is characterized by chronic patterns of violating basic rights of other human beings and/or severely breaking the rules of age-appropriate norms.
 These patterns of behavior have significantly negative effects on all aspects of the adolescent’s life and, as his or her parent, your life as well.
 You may feel desperate to find a way to gain a sense of control over your child’s behavior and help your child learn how to interact appropriately.
 Valley Behavioral is able to help you to do just that.

-Valley Behavioral Health System provides a variety of treatment options for a variety of different mental illnesses, including conduct disorder.
+Valley Behavioral Health System in Fort Smith, Arkansas, provides a variety of treatment options for a variety of different mental illnesses, including conduct disorder.
 We offer acute inpatient programs that will help children and adolescents suffering from conduct disorder learn to modify their behaviors so they can re-enter society with the confidence needed to go on to lead successful and happy lives.
-Valley Behavioral is located in the beautiful Arkansas River Valley and we offer private rooms to each one of our clients.
+Our behavioral health rehab center is located in the beautiful Arkansas River Valley and we offer private rooms to each one of our clients.
 At Valley Behavioral, our caring staff will ensure that each and every patient is provided with individualized care designed specifically to meet his or her unique needs.
 The effects of conduct disorder do not have to continue to affect you and your child.
-You can get the help that you need at Valley Behavioral Health.
+You can get the help that you need at our mental health rehab center.

 Helping a Loved One or Family Member Get Treatment